-30, 2004 30, 2005 2) Student Eligibility In order to receive a Need-Based Grant, students must submit an application and meet the following eligibility criteria • Colorado resident, as determined by the institution's tuition classification officer in accordance with applicable State law; • Undergraduate student or graduate student. • In good standing and demonstrate academic progress according to the institution's policy regarding Standards of Academic Progress for financial aid purposes; • Show financial need according to the Federal Needs Analysis Methodology.
-3) Limitations on Awards Students Enrolled on Full-time or Half-time Basis Degree seeking undergraduate students who are enrolled either full-time or at least half-time may be awarded Colorado need- based grants up to but not in excess of \$5,000 in any fiscal year or the level of need remaining after all resources, including other sources of financial aid, have been taken into account, whichever amount is less.
+FYE June 30, 2008 FYE June 30, 2009 3) Student Eligibility In order to receive a Need-Based Grant, students must submit a FAFSA application and meet the following eligibility criteria • Colorado resident, as determined by the institution's tuition classification officer in accordance with applicable State law • Undergraduate student or graduate student • In good standing and demonstrate academic progress according to the institution's policy regarding Standards of Academic Progress for financial aid purposes • Show financial need according to the Federal Needs Analysis Methodology 3) Limitations on Awards Students Enrolled on Full-time or Half-time Basis Degree seeking undergraduate students who are enrolled either full-time or at least half-time may be awarded Colorado need- based grants up to but not in excess of \$5,000 in any fiscal year or the level of need remaining after all resources, including other sources of financial aid, have been taken into account, whichever amount is less.
 Need-based grants shall not exceed the documented financial need of the student.
-Graduate students must be enrolled in an approved degree program, be a Colorado resident and be enrolled at least halftime (i.e., four credit hours per term).
+Graduate students must be enrolled in an approved STEM or health Care degree program (http://highered.colorado.gov/Finance/FinancialAid/forms/gradg rantlist.pdf), be a Colorado resident and be enrolled at least halftime (i.e., four credit hours per term).
 Additionally, graduate students must also show documented financial need.
 To ensure that state need-based dollars are directed to eligible Colorado resident students who have the least ability to pay for their education, CCHE policy defines three funding levels.
-Using Expected Family Contribution, the institution will award need- based dollars to Level 1 applicants.
+Using Expected Family Contribution (EFC), the institution will award need-based dollars to Level 1 applicants.
 Level 2 applicants will be considered after meeting the need of Level 1 applicants.
 Reasonable administrative practices, such as application deadlines, are recognized as realistic and appropriate.
-FYE June 30, FYE June 30,

-2004 2005 • Level 1: Students with the least ability to pay zer unc ma: mir \$5, dents with an Expected Family Contribution (EFC) between o and 150% of that required for a PELL grant.
-The minimum lergraduate award for this group of students is \$1,000 or the ximum amount of unmet need, whichever is less.
-The nimum graduate award is \$1,000.
-The maximum award is 000.
-Awards may be prorated for part-time, making the nimum award \$500. • Level 2: Students with documented need and moderate ability to pay Students with an EFC that is between 150% and 200% of that required for the minimum Pell grant award.
+FYE June 30, 2008 FYE June 30, 2009 • Level 1: Students with the least ability to pay a u tł n \$ tudents with an Expected Family Contribution between zero nd 150% of that required for a PELL grant.
+The minimum ndergraduate award for this group of students is \$1,000 or ne maximum amount of unmet need, whichever is less.
+The ninimum graduate award is \$1,000.
+The maximum award is 5,000.
+Awards may be prorated for part-time, making the ninimum award \$500. • Level 2: Students with documented need and moderate ability to pay Students with an EFC that is between 150% and 200% of that required for the minimum Pell grant award.
 Maximum award for this category of students is \$2,500, or the maximum amount of unmet need, whichever is less. • Level 3: Students with documented need and average ability to pay All other students who demonstrate financial need as calculated by the federal methodology.
 The maximum award for this category of students is \$500.
 An institution may not require award recipients to perform services as a condition of receipt of a grant.
 However, receipt of a grant does not necessarily preclude a student from also being employed by the institution or from receiving other forms of financial assistance, so long as the total assistance received from all sources does not exceed the student's documented financial need.
-4) Sta tutory Authority tutory authority for this program is contained in C.R.S.
-3.3-501.
-C. Colorado Work-Study Program authorize , the 47th General Assembly of the State of Colorado ed lishment of a work-study program for resident, undergraduate FYE June FYE June
+4) S tatutory Authority tatutory authority for this program is contained in C.R.S.
+3-3.3-501.
+C. Colorado Work-Study Program e 47th General Assembly of the State of Colorado authorized hment of a work-study program for resident undergraduate FYE FYF